nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-cluster-scale-up-down.md

 <properties
-   pageTitle="Aumentare o ridurre le istanze del cluster di Service Fabric | Microsoft Azure" description="Aumentare o ridurre le istanze di un cluster di Service Fabric per rispondere alla domanda impostando le regole di ridimensionamento automatico per ogni tipo di nodo o set di scalabilità di VM.
-Aggiungere o rimuovere nodi in un cluster di Service Fabric" services="service-fabric" documentationCenter=".net" authors="ChackDan" manager="timlt" editor=""/>
+   pageTitle="Scale a Service Fabric cluster in or out | Microsoft Azure" description="Scale a Service Fabric cluster in or out to match demand by setting auto-scale rules for each node type/VM scale set.
+Add or remove nodes to a Service Fabric cluster" services="service-fabric" documentationCenter=".net" authors="ChackDan" manager="timlt" editor=""/>

 <tags
    ms.service="service-fabric"